-It is a field providing information for a specific document.
+A custom property is an element of an AODocs document.
+It provides information about the specific document.
 Properties can be used to structure documents, to improve the search experience or to customize a workflow.

 Properties are also called metadata.

 Important: Custom properties are defined at the document class level by library administrators.
 They can be edited by contributors and are visible to all library readers.

 Calculated properties are calculated automatically using formulas that can include references to other properties, thereby creating dependencies between your properties.
 Learn more: Use calculated elements.
 Administrators can create and configure calculated properties in the administration interface.

 Access your document in edit mode